azumafuji/kimsellis-com/content/waiver.md

 ## Cancellations/Refunds

 There will be no refunds unless government restrictions or an act of God require Kim Sellis Yoga to cancel class.
-If a student needs to cancel their spot, Kim Sellis Yoga must be notified via email (Yoga@kimsellis.com) 24hours in advance.
-Students will be given the option to be added to a different class of their choice or given a class voucher that is valid for 3 months.
-In the event of inclement weather, classes will take place online.
+For outdoor classes, in the event of inclement weather, classes will take place online.
 Participants will be notified 60mins before class via email/text with a link.